warehouse-13/cosmic/build-docs/docs/build-guide/board-setup.md

 title: Prep the boards
 ---

+This is the initial setup for Raspberry Pi, regardless of how you are going to use it.

 ### Flash the MicroSDs

 Follow [this guide][flash-guide] to make your microSD cards bootable to Ubuntu.